-- In the Action column of the table, click on Delete for the MST Instance that want to delete.
-The instance is deleted along with the mapped associations to the VLANs that are listed. - 2.
-From the main menu on the left side of the page, select Save Configuration to Flash to permanently save your changes.
+1. In the Action column of the table, click Delete for the MST Instance that you want to delete.

+The instance is deleted along with the mapped associations to the VLANs that are listed.

+2. From the main menu on the left side of the page, select Save Settings to Flash to permanently save your changes.

-Port Settings
+MST Port Settings

-To configure the MSTP port settings, perform the following procedure:
+To configure the MST port settings, perform the following procedure:

 - 1. From the main menu on the left side of the page, select Bridge.
 The Bridge folder expands. - 2.
 From the Bridge folder, select the Spanning Tree folder.
 The Spanning Tree folder expands. - 3.
-From the Spanning Tree folder, select the MSTP folder.
-The MSTP folder expands. - 4.
-From the MSTP folder, select MSTP Port Settings.
-The MSTP Port Settings Page is displayed.
-See Figure 28.
+From the Spanning Tree folder, select MST Port Settings.
+The MST Port Settings Page is displayed.
+See Figure 33.